Dayton shooter described as 'funny' with 'a kind smile' in family-written obit

 Breaking News Emails

-The gunman who murdered nine people including his sister in Dayton, Ohio, earlier this month is being described as "funny, articulate and intelligent" and with a "kind smile."
+The family of the gunman who murdered nine people including his sister in Dayton, Ohio, withdrew an obituary that was posted for several hours Wednesday in which they described him as "funny, articulate and intelligent" and with a "kind smile."

 "A funny, articulate and intelligent man with striking blue eyes and a kind smile, Connor Stephen Betts, age 24, of Bellbrook, passed away Sunday, August 4th, 2019," the obit casually stated.